denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 **My Answer: F**
 **Correct Answer: E**

+**The concrete class Beetle extends Insect and inherits two abstract methods, getNumberOfSections() and getNumberOfLegs().
+The Beetle class includes an overloaded version of getNumberOfSections() that takes an int value.
+The method declaration is valid, making option F incorrect, although it does not satisfy the abstract method requirement inherited from HasExoskeleton.
+For this reason, only one of the two abstract methods is properly overridden.
+The Beetle class therefore does not compile, and option E is correct.**

 ---

 6. Which statements about the following program are correct?
 (Choose all that apply.)